script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - The brush aspect ratio dynamic works in a linear way, a more natural response
 - Pick and snap to path option, pick a path and automatically snap the brush to it whilst painting
 - A higher quality implementation of the 'Force' attribute is available to select
+- Smooth Stroke has an option to smooth brush angles, in Additional options.
+- Directional change of the brush is much more sensitive

 ## Paths
 - Paths are softly drawn, with more alpha